Eschatologue/CM_wiki/docs/class/warlock/long.md

 ### Level 10: Flowing Spirit

 You gain **:dmg-imm: Immunity** to the damage type of your [Draconic Spark].
 You also have **:d20-adv: Advantage**{ .d20 } on **:d20-save: Saving Throws**{ .em } you make to avoid or end the ^^Charmed^^ or ^^Frightened^^ condition.

+Moreover, you gain the [:class-phb24-warlock: Curse of Permanence](../../option/class-options/warlock-invocations/hb.md#curse-of-permanence) Invocation.
+This Invocation doesn't count against the number of Invocation you can have and can't be replaced.
+Choose a different Invocation if you already have it.

 ### Level 14: Dragon’s Tempest